0xreddy/GCP-ACE/Choosing Database in GCP/Getting Started with Choosing Database.md

 ##### Increasing Availability and Durability of Databases
 - Increasing Availability
-	- Have multiple standys available or distribution the database
+	- Have multiple standbys available or distribution the database
 - Increasing Durability
 	- Multiple copies of data
 - Replicating data